rannn367/tp/docs/UserGuide.md

 Examples:
 * `customerdelete 2` deletes the 2nd customer in the address book.
+* `customerdelete 4` when you only have three customers returns an error message.

 These are the before and after images of the first example